akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

         return array($clickAction);
     }

-What about a nice delete button on the grid line to quickly delete a manufacturer ?
+What about a nice delete button on the grid line to quickly delete a vendor ?

 .. code-block:: php
     :linenos: